Amet13/ODYSSEY/Documentation/CLI.md

 ./odyssey-cli version
 ```

-## 🚀 GitHub Actions Integration
+## 🚀 GitHub Actions integration

 The CLI can be integrated into GitHub Actions for automated reservation booking.
-You should use macOS runners exclusively.
+Use only macOS runners.

 ### 📋 Step 1: Fork the Repository